andrewl/uk-rail-schedule-api/README.md

 - The latest release of uk-rail-schedule-api from the [releases page](https://github.com/andrewl/uk-rail-schedule-api/releases/latest)

-### Configuring the service
+### Configuring

-- Copy config.yaml.example to config.yaml
-- Update config.yaml with your Network Rail data feed username and password
+- Copy config.yaml.example to config.yaml and update with your Network Rail data feed username and password
-- All of the other options
+- All of the other options have usable defaults, you can override them if necessary in your config.yaml

-### Running the service
+### Running

 You'll need to download a copy of the Network Rail Schedule Feed and save it as schedule.json.
 The file is available, gzipped at the following url (you'll need to be logged in with your network rail account to access it): https://publicdatafeeds.networkrail.co.uk/ntrod/CifFileAuthenticate?type=CIF_ALL_FULL_DAILY&day=toc-full

-Once you've downloaded your initial schedule file, you'll just need to uncompress it with gzip.
+Once you've downloaded your initial schedule file, you'll just need to uncompress it with gzip and ensure the file is called schedule.json (or whatever you might have changed it to in your config.yaml)

-- Run the service
+Run the service

     ./uk-rail-schedule-api